Welcome to today's edition of the Rush 24-7 podcast.

 Their government wasn't bankrupt.

-The healthcare system was not being dismantled.
+The health care system was not being dismantled.

-It was being tried.
+Oh, it was being tried.

 Clinton was trying to dismantle it, but nobody was in favor of it.